Helloessam/Bisection-Method/README.md

 # Bisection-method-Matlab
-the bisection method is a root-finding method that applies to any continuous functions for which one knows two values with opposite signs.
+The bisection method is a root-finding method that applies to any continuous functions for which one knows two values with opposite signs.

 #Algorithm